Outdoor Fun

 Follow the way to the pyramids.
 As an educational facility focusing on conservation, the centerpiece of Moody Gardens is its three glass pyramids.

 The tallest of the pyramid is the largest aquarium in Texas.
-Find displays like the Gulf of Mexico rigging display, a jellyfish gallery, a penguin exhibit along with a Caribbean ship wreck.
-Also experience animal encounters inside the aquarium along with touch tanks.
+Find displays like the Gulf of Mexico rigging display, a jellyfish gallery, a penguin exhibit and a Caribbean shipwreck.
+Also, visitors can experience animal encounters inside the aquarium along with touch tanks.

-The rainforest pyramid is 10-stories high and houses 1,000 plants and animals, like giant Amazon river otter along with Saki monkeys.
-Many of the animals are free roaming.
+The rainforest pyramid is 10 stories high and houses 1,000 plants and animals, like giant Amazon river otters along with Saki monkeys.
+Many of the animals are free-roaming.
 Find animal encounters inside the rainforest pyramid as well.

-Colonel paddlewheel boat take an hour-long cruise.
-And the Palm Beach area offers white sand along with a lazy river, wave pool, tower slides and splash pad.
+Colonel paddlewheel boat takes an hour-long cruise.
+The Palm Beach area offers white sand along with a lazy river, wave pool, tower slides and splash pad.

 Moody Gardens offers a convention center, on-site hotel and golf course.

 Located at 1 Hope Blvd.
 Open every day with seasonal hours.
-Several different tickets available for 1 and 2 day value passes to tickets to individual attractions.
+Several different tickets are available for 1 and 2-day value passes to tickets to individual attractions.

 Schlitterbahn Galveston Island Waterpark